You and your partner may have different religious backgrounds, but this should not negatively affect your child.

 Can this confuse your child?

 Integrating values into your child is an important part of growth.
 However, when one parent becomes strict about their values or beliefs it can cause your child to feel like they have to choose between their two parents.
-Conflict over religious beliefs can also cause your child to lack the confidence the need to navigate the world during developmental teenage years.
+Conflict over religious beliefs can also cause your child to lack the confidence they need to navigate the world during developmental teenage years.

 How can conflict be avoided?

 - Remember, you and your partner do not have to convert to remain a family.
 Religions can be blended.
-If conversion is forced on your partner your child may notice and experience a lack of balance in the household.
+If conversion is forced on your partner, your child may notice and experience a lack of balance in the household.

 When is the best time to start talking to your child about religion?

 More often than not, kids will ask.
 They will ask, “why do you do this” or “what does this mean”?
 Let your child initiate the conversation.
 This means they are ready.
 Do not overwhelm them with facts, but explain the basis of your religion.
 If your child asks why his or her parents do things differently, explain that differences are natural and that you accept each other the way you are.